-With Just-In-Time Production, Lean Manufacturing (Ohno, T. 1978) and Agile emerging from the hacker community, the emphasis shifted to implementation through sprints and a series of ‘drops’ as the product scaled from an MVP.
-This works well for software products or new app development but it sometimes fails to include a research and insights process where we applying ‘human centred design’ principles to understand how the app or product or service is used, useful and what customers or end-users need and find desirable.
+With Just-In-Time Production, Lean Manufacturing (Ohno, T. 1978) and Agile emerging from the hacker community, the emphasis shifted to implementation through rapid sprints and a series of ‘drops’ as the product scaled from an MVP.
+This works well for software products or new app development but it sometimes fails to include ‘Discovery’ – a user research and insights process where we applying ‘human centred design’ principles to understand how the app or product or service is used, useful and what customers or end-users need and find desirable.

-Both Waterfall and Agile have strengths, weaknesses and their own merits, but used separately they are limited and flawed.
+Both Waterfall and Agile have strengths, weaknesses and their own merits, but used separately they can be limited and flawed.